Yellow fever vaccine: Medical uses

+Targeting

-People most at risk of contracting the virus should be vaccinated.
-Woodcutters working in tropical areas should be particularly targeted for vaccination.
-Insecticides, protective clothing, and screening of houses are helpful, but not always sufficient for mosquito control; people should always use an insecticide spray while in certain areas.
+Medical experts recommend vaccinating people most at risk of contracting the virus, such as woodcutters working in tropical areas.
+Insecticides, protective clothing, and screening of houses are helpful, but not always sufficient for mosquito control; medical experts recommend using personal insecticide spray in endemic areas.
 In affected areas, mosquito control methods have proven effective in decreasing the number of cases.

-Travellers should have the vaccine ten days prior to being in an endemic area.
+Travellers need to have the vaccine ten days before being in an endemic area to ensure full immunity.

+Duration and effectiveness

+For most people, the vaccine remains effective permanently.
+People who are HIV positive at vaccination can benefit from a booster after ten years.

-On 17 May 2013, the World Health Organization (WHO) Strategic Advisory Group of Experts on immunization (SAGE) announced that a 'booster' dose of yellow fever (YF) vaccine, ten years after a primary dose, is not necessary.
-Since yellow fever vaccination began in the 1930s, only 12 known cases of yellow fever post-vaccination have been identified, after 600 million doses have been dispensed.
+On 17 May 2013, the World Health Organization (WHO) Strategic Advisory Group of Experts on immunization (SAGE) announced that a booster dose of yellow fever (YF) vaccine, ten years after a primary dose, is not necessary.
+Since yellow fever vaccination began in the 1930s, only 12 known cases of yellow fever post-vaccination have been identified after 600 million doses have been dispensed.
 Evidence showed that among this small number of "vaccine failures", all cases developed the disease within five years of vaccination.
 This demonstrates that immunity does not decrease with time.